Snapchat's pocket-sized Pixy drone takes to the skies | Digital Trends

 A promotional video (below) shows a group of friends sending Pixy skyward to capture footage of the trio as they goof around in the countryside.

-Starting a flight with Pixy involves choosing one of several flight modes: hover, orbit, reveal, favorite, and follow.
-Follow, for example, prompts the autonomous device to track your movement, keeping you in the frame at all time as it snaps images and shoots video from the air.
+Starting a flight with Pixy involves choosing one of several flight modes: Hover, orbit, reveal, favorite, and follow.
+Follow, for example, prompts the autonomous device to track your movement, keeping you in the frame at all times as it snaps images and shoots video from the air.

 The content, whether video or images, is then automatically stored wirelessly in Snapchat Memories.